inspire-eu-validation/download-service/sos-pre-defined/at4-07-observations-offerings-lang-namespace-crs.md

 # Observations Offerings Language Namespace and CRS

-**Purpose**: Test that in the ObservationOfferings section of the getCapabilities response exits the Supported Languages, Namespaces and CRS nodes.
+**Purpose**: Test that Supported Languages, Namespaces and CRS nodes are provided in the ObservationOfferings section of getCapabilities response.

 **Prerequisites**